-Clinical Associate Professor Angus Ritchie is a Staff Specialist Nephrologist at Concord Repatriation General Hospital and the founder of Sydney Kidney.
+Clinical Associate Professor Angus Ritchie is a Senior Staff Specialist Nephrologist at Concord Repatriation General Hospital and the founder of Sydney Kidney.

 Dr Ritchie completed his medical degree at UNSW and Physician Training at St George Hospital.
 He began Nephrology training at St George and Prince of Wales hospitals before completing fellowship training at Sydney Children’s Hospital, where he studied the transitional care of adolescents and young adults with kidney disease, and at Liverpool Hospital where he trained in interventional nephrology.
 Dr Ritchie has been working as a specialist at Concord Hospital since 2012.